 How janitorial work became so excruciatingly inseparable from the Filipino-Canadian identity

-The 29 Capilano University cleaners won their campaign, but for the 22 who are Filipino, raising wages and health benefits are just half the battle
+The 29 Capilano University cleaners won their campaign, but for the 22 who are Filipino, raising wages and health benefits are only half the battle

 Carlo Javier // Editor-in-Chief